-The eligible population for the denominator is the number of hospitalized children younger than 19 years of age with severe sepsis or septic shock.
-Eligible children are all those admitted to the hospital, including the ED.
-Severe sepsis and septic shock are defined in Table 1 (see Supporting Documents).
-Codes to identify potential severe sepsis and septic shock cases using administrative data to identify medical records for review are documented in Table 2 (see Supporting Documents).
+The eligible population for the denominator is the number of hospitalized children younger than 19 years of age with severe sepsis or septic shock who received intravenous or intraosseous fluid resuscitation.
+Eligible children are all those admitted to the hospital, including to the ED.
+Severe sepsis and septic shock are defined in Table 1.
+Codes to identify potential severe sepsis and septic shock cases using administrative data to identify medical records for review are documented in Table 2.
+See Supporting Documents for Tables.